Xaque8787/m3uparser/README.md

 + series - Television shows that have season/episode value

 + tv - Television shows that use 'aired on date'.
-Typically late night talk shows and contain a guest star in the title. i.e. Jimmy Kimmel Chris Pine 2024 05 09 or The Daily Show Matt Damon 2024 05 08
+Typically late night talk shows that contain a guest star in the title. i.e. Jimmy Kimmel Chris Pine 2024 05 09 or The Daily Show Matt Damon 2024 05 08

 + movies - Movies with year release